ntcaston/AngryGL/README.md

 **NOTE:** None of the original assets from Unity's project have been included, you'll need to copy them into the appropriate directories if you want to run the project yourself.

-Project can be built with `bazel build angrygl:main` and the resulting binary can be found at `bazel-bin/angrygl/main.exe`
+Project can be built with `bazel build -c opt angrygl:main` and the resulting binary can be found at `bazel-bin/angrygl/main.exe`